ckoyuncu/topicmodeling/README.md

 # topicmodeling
 Repo that contains the code for Master's Thesis about Topic Modeling.

-Includes:
+# includes

--Scraper for New York Times
+- 'nytimes_eng.py' - Scraper for New York Times
--Scraper for The Guardian
+- 'tguardian_eng.py' - Scraper for The Guardian
--Topic Modeling script
+- 'topic_model.rmd' - Topic modeling script